By Jean Roque, President, Trupp HR.

 1. Be prepared to distribute Summary of Benefits and Coverage (SBC)

 - What is it?
-A summary about your health plan’s benefits and coverage that must be provided at important points in the enrollment process, such as upon application and at renewal.
+A summary of your health plan’s benefits and coverage that must be provided at important points in the enrollment process, such as upon application and at renewal.

 - Why is it required?
 To make it easier for employees to understand their benefits and coverage and to compare insurance options.